rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

 - **Production-ready databases in minutes**: Go from signup to a fully functional database in minutes.
 An intuitive interface and efficient API make it easy to deploy production-ready database stacks quickly.
-- **Smart scalability**: Scale smoothly, rapidly, and safely as the Rackspace team of database engineers and administrators applies deep database understanding to anticipate your future data needs.
+- **Smart scalability**: Scale smoothly, rapidly, and safely as the our team of database engineers and administrators applies deep database understanding to anticipate your future data needs.
 - **Performant platform with global reach**: Experience lightning-fast speed with a widely distributed architecture, cloud options, and global data center connectivity that gets your data as close to the application as possible.
 - **Reliability and expertise**: Take advantage of database experts who are available whenever you (or your database) need them.
-Your team can focus exclusively on the business, while Rackspace helps ensure that your data is always available.
+Your team can focus exclusively on the business, while ObjectRocket ensures that your data is always available.
 - **Lower total cost of ownership (TCO) and increased business agility**: Gain economies of scale that yield operational savings compared to DIY.
-The portfolio of datastores, combined with a depth of expertise at Rackspace, enables you to consume the best-fit technology without massive investment.
+The portfolio of datastores, combined with depth of expertise at Rackspace, enables you to consume the best-fit technology without massive investment.

 ### Get started in minutes